 You don’t back it up in your job interview

 Your resume may promise a certain level of personality or value, which is what will get you an interview, but once you’re face-to-face with a recruiter that level of value will need to be made evident.

 Try to spend double the amount of time you have spent preparing your resume on preparing for an interview.

 If you don’t, you will fail to pass being vetted in the first and second round of interviews for a job in Australia.
 Recruiters can tell if you’re unprepared.

-Furthermore, to make sure your making a good impression with recruiters, you must a maintain a professional LinkedIn and social network presence.
+Furthermore, to make sure you are making a good impression with recruiters, you must maintain a professional LinkedIn and social network presence.

 That means keeping them well-presented and well-kept.
 You want to look professional in all facets of your personal brand.

 Not enough experience related to the job requirements